-- Javier completed one year of college then got married in his early 20s.
-He and his spouse raised four children and he has been working for 20 years in an uninteresting, low-paying job.
+- David completed one year of college then got married in his early 20s.
+He and his partner raised four children and he has been working for 20 years in an uninteresting, low-paying job.
 He always wanted to finish college and now finally has the time to go back to school.

 - Andy is interested in partying and little else.
-He knows his college education is important but it is a low priority at this point.
+They know his college education is important but it is a low priority at this point.

 Intrinsic vs. Extrinsic Passion

 Sometimes we are motivated by a specific desired outcome of performing a task.
 Some people play a game because they want to win.
 In education, some students work hard because they want to receive a good grade or transfer to a prestigious university.
-Parents of younger children may give a monetary reward for each A the student earns.
+Parents of younger children may give a monetary reward for each “A” their student earns.
 This is extrinsic motivation.

-Interest, desire to learn, and enjoyment of a subject are characteristics of intrinsic motivation, or what we call passion.
-Passion for your education must come from within.
-If your educational goals (passing a college course, acquiring new skills or attaining a degree) are important enough to you, your motivation can become intrinsic, allowing you to find passion, which will help you reach your goals.
+Interest, desire to learn, and enjoyment of a subject are characteristics of intrinsic motivation, which can lead to passion.
+It is helpful if your passion for your education comes from within yourself.
+If your educational goals (passing a college course, acquiring new skills or attaining a degree) are important to you, your motivation can become intrinsic, allowing you to find passion, which will help you reach your goals.
 Without passion, you may find yourself struggling, withdrawing from courses, earning poor grades, or dropping out.
 External rewards of ascending to a certain academic level or acquiring wealth, lose some of their appeal if students do not find the work to get there personally rewarding.
 These students, who truly embrace their work, are intrinsically motivated – passionate while those who are focused mainly on rewards for high achievement and punishment for poor performance are extrinsically motivated.
 Trophies, medals, money, new clothes or a new car are examples of extrinsic motivators.
 One could argue, “the end justifies the means”—that it doesn’t matter if a students’ passion comes internally or externally, as long as they accomplish their goals.
 However, when the reward is learning itself, the student is on road to long-term success!